Eevee TF Series

 Corbyn's face lit up.
-"Really?
-No way!
-That's where I'm staying too!
+"You're kidding, right?
+That's where I'm staying!
 I guess you're lucky to be staying there, huh?"

 "I'm on the left side of the second floor.
 You?"

 "Hmm.
-Hey, you want to walk together after
+Hey, you want to go for a walk together later?"

 "Sure."
 Ron looked at his watch.
-"Oh, dear.
-Cathy's not going to be happy when she finds us.
-We've been here for like half an hour!"
+"Haha, Cathy's not going to be happy when she finds us.
+We've been here for like twenty minutes!"

-Crystal looked up from her meditation.
+Crystal looked up.
 "Then, why don't we find her instead?
 The sooner the better."
 She got up and stretched a bit.
-She walked over to the panorama for a last look and then walked across the icy-white tiles to the elevator.
+Her gaze looked over to the panoramic windows for a last look and then walked across the icy-white tiles to the elevator.
 The draft was picking up again, and she embraced her exposed arms.
 The others also got up from their long sitting.
 Each peered over the table through the window at the scene below, and followed Crystal, who was waiting by the console.
 She pressed the only button available, and waited.
-Apparently someone else had used the elevator since they got off.
-This time, Elton John could be heard.

 Eric held up a finger for attention.
 "So, wait a minute.
-What's our alibi?"
+We should have an alibi, right?"

-"That's a good question," Corbyn replied thoughtfully.
+"That's a good question," Corbyn replied thoughtfully, with his hand over his mouth.
 Suddenly, he turned around and gave Ron a swift kick to the shin, knocking him over.

-"You tripped and fell in the stairwell, remember?
-You were out for like half an hour!"
+"You tripped and fell up the stairs, remember?
+You were a crying mess for about 20 minutes."